Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Many dogs shake their toys when playing and dog owners often wonder what this behavior is all about.
-The behavior surely grants some giggles as Rover grabs the toy and starts shaking it with a quick side-to-side neck movement, but what does this behavior mean?
+The behavior surely generates some giggles as Rover grabs the toy and starts shaking it with a quick side-to-side neck movement, but what does this behavior mean?
 What is your dog trying to accomplish?

 An Outlet for Primal Instincts

-It may seem like your dog is on a mission to destroying all the toys you give him, but here's the thing: playtime can be a great way to let your pup burn off some excess energy, while at the same time, providing your dog with some beneficial outlets for his strong primal instincts.
+It may seem like your dog is on a mission to destroying all the toys you give him, but here's the thing: playtime can be a great way to let your pup burn off some excess energy, while at the same time providing your dog with some beneficial outlets for his strong primal instincts.

 Rather, this behavior is reminiscent of the olden days, going back all the way to when your dog was in the wild, getting ready to go in for the kill.

 Hunters at Heart

 Despite the fact that most dogs nowadays are fed in shiny bows, sleep on comfy beds, and wear collars studded with rhinestones, they remain hunters at heart and therefore come equipped with strong predatory instincts.